 Its bad enough to talk on the cell phone while driving, but to actually keep looking at cell phone key pad to text a message or looking to see if the voice command is typing it correctly is beyond thinking.
 One of the biggest causes for accidents is distractions and driving and texting is certainly proven to be a big one.

 It’s simple: Do Not Text or Talk on the Phone while driving.
-What do we tell our kids when they reach that wonderful age of driving?
+What do we tell our kids when they reach the age of driving?
 It’s a privilege not a right.
 In Florida you can get a traffic ticket for being a distracted driver and worse cause an accident.

 If you must answer a call, get a hands free phone.
 If you must text, pull over.